 • Thanksgiving doesn’t exactly bring to mind Italian food, but Ti Amo Ristorante Italiano is out to change that.
 Their Thanksgiving buffet, which runs from 11 a.m. to 2 p.m., features prime rib, turkey, ham, lasagna, potatoes and tons of sides.
 This special is available in their south Tulsa location only, so call and get your reservations ahead of time.

-• During the month of November, head to The Mule in Oklahoma City for the amazing Triptophantastic.
+• For just two weeks prior to Thanksgiving, head to The Mule in Oklahoma City for the amazing Tryptophantastic.
 It’s a mouthful to say and to eat, as it combines all of your Thanksgiving favorites - turkey, cranberry sauce and even dressing – piled high on a sandwich.

 • Reservations are a must at Ingrid’s Kitchen in Oklahoma City each Thanksgiving.
 Offering a handful of timeslots, this popular all-you-can-eat buffet includes turkey, ham, broccoli cheese casserole, cranberry sauce and all the fixings.

-• For a festive Thanksgiving feast that you don’t have to lift a finger to prepare, visit Oklahoma City’s Rococo’s Restaurant & Wine Bar.
-Rococo’s is offering a set holiday menu, and reservations are required.
+• For a festive Thanksgiving feast that you don’t have to lift a finger to prepare, pre-order your Thanksgiving meal from Oklahoma City’s Rococo’s Restaurant & Wine Bar.
+Rococo’s is offering a set holiday menu for pick-up at their Penn location only, and pre-orders are required.

-Oklahoma City is home to three major shopping malls: The Outlet Shoppes at Oklahoma City, Penn Square Mall and Quail Springs Mall.
-Enjoy upscale retail stores coupled with reduced prices at The Outlet Shoppes, anchored by stores such as Saks Fifth Avenue, Nike, J Crew and Tommy Hilfiger.
+Oklahoma City is home to three major shopping malls: OKC Outlets, Penn Square Mall and Quail Springs Mall.
+Enjoy upscale retail stores coupled with reduced prices at OKC Outlets, anchored by stores such as Saks Fifth Avenue, Nike, J Crew and Tommy Hilfiger.
 Head to Quail Springs for three levels of name-brand stores and a 24-screen movie theater, or Penn Square for shops like Macy’s, Williams-Sonoma, See’s Candy and Oklahoma City’s only Apple store.

 In Tulsa, Black Friday shoppers can head to Woodland Hills Mall, Promenade Mall and Utica Square for great deals.
 Save big at Promenade Mall, conveniently located only two miles south of the Tulsa fairgrounds, or head over to Woodland Hills Mall for over one million square feet of popular stores from Banana Republic to Brighton.
 Utica Square offers upscale retail and exceptional restaurants all within an elegant outdoor village setting, making it the perfect location for a more relaxed shopping experience.